 - You’re asking for reviews “in bulk”.
 What exactly is meant by bulk Google will not say, so take it as a vague quantity in relation to historical volume.

 - You’re caught offering incentives.
 It’s okay to let patrons know you appreciate reviews, not OK to bribe for them.
 Remember the law of the land you live in overrides the search engine guidelines.
 In a number of countries incentives for reviews are a no-no that come with legal consequences.

 - You’re caught review filtering.
 This applies to sites that gather a sentiment, then direct people who are unhappy to a separate place (typically a non-public communication) while happy customers go another.

 - You moved.
 Google does not automatically transfer reviews when a business address changes.
 Details about when and how removes can be moved or removed are in this Google Support Document.

-- The reviewer’s account has gone dormant (stopped posting reviews).
+- The reviewer’s account has gone dormant (stopped posting reviews), or has been deleted.

 - Yelp may be in the stage of automatically filtering out the first batch of reviews.
 They may appear after a threshold has been reached and reviews continue to be written about your business.

-Remember – it’s a machine making the decision about whether reviews by your customers get seen or disappear forever.
+Remember it’s a machine/program making the decision about whether reviews by your customers get seen or disappear forever.
 Yes, it’s going to make mistakes and filter out good reviews.
 Yes, that stinks.
 I feel your pain.
 Let’s move on.

 Stay the course, stick to your review strategy and you will succeed over time.
 Slow and steady wins the race…